Bestselling spiritual author Marianne Williamson presses on with against-the-odds presidential run

 People may embrace quasi-spiritual language in their private lives, but if it’s from political candidates, it typically doesn’t play well on the campaign trail, said Galen Watts, a sociology and legal studies professor at the University of Waterloo in Canada.

 But this is not new territory for Williamson.
 For years, she has been under fire from intellectuals who call her theology too shallow, from politicians who mock her ideas, and more recently from some former campaign staff who say she’s irascible and is only trying to sell more books.
-She concedes that she probably swore more than she should have in her last campaign, but scoffs at the book-selling gibe.
+She concedes that she probably swore more than she should have in her last campaign.

-“The way to sell books is by going on a book tour, not a presidential campaign,” she said.
-“The way to sell books in my field is to never mention politics.”

 Some have questioned her political inexperience.
 But she dismisses that: “I reject the notion that only those whose careers have been ensconced in the car that drove us into this ditch are the only people we should consider qualified to drive us out of the ditch.”